How-To

 Can you export Microsoft Copilot conversation history?

 Not natively.
 Microsoft Copilot does not currently offer a built-in data export for conversation history the way ChatGPT and Claude do.
-Your options are manual copying, browser-based tools that save individual conversations, or a browser extension like LLMnesia that indexes conversations locally as you use them.
+Your options are manual copying, the built-in export button on individual responses (Word or PDF), or using browser print-to-PDF to save a full conversation.

 How long does Microsoft Copilot keep conversation history?